01rabbit/PAKURI-THON/README.md

 ## Install

-1. Update your apt and install git:

-    ```shell
-    apt update
-    apt install git
-    ```

-2. Download the Github repository:
+1. Download the Github repository:

     ``` shell
     git clone https://github.com/01rabbit/PAKURI-THON.git
     ```

-3. Go to docker:

-    ``` shell
-    cd PAKURI-THON/docker
-    ```

-4. PAKURI-THON uses Docker.
+2. PAKURI-THON uses Docker.
 If you do not have it installed, follow the steps below.
 If you have already installed it, go to 4.

     1. Add the GPG key from the official Docker repository to the system.